Enterprise GE Perinatal Data Extraction & Clinical Archival Transformation Program

 -

-- Clinical data normalization
+- Structured clinical data

 -

-The initiative required deep expertise across:
+The project required deep expertise in:

 -